omundy/dig333-devlog/devlog-03.md

 ## Other experiments

 <!--
-Share details about other electronic experiments you are working on this week?
+Share other electronic experiments from this week?
 -->

 -